Online Stock Trading Plan

 - All futures plays: daily crossovers in the direction of the weekly charts

-- All stock options plays: daily crossovers in the direction of the weekly charts
+- All stock options play: daily crossovers in the direction of the weekly charts

 How Much Money Am I Going to Allocate to Each Online Stock Trading Strategy and Setup?

 The following allocations are based on a per $100,000 basis.
-The number of contracts or position size to be used is as follows:
+The number of contracts or position sizes to be used is as follows:

 What Execution Methods Will I Be Using?
 What Parameters In My Online Stock Trading